benjamincanac/nuxt-nation/slides.md

 </v-clicks>

 <!--
-You have 3 ways to customize the components theme.
+Now that you know how the components theme is defined, you have 3 ways to customize it.

 [click] You can override them globally in your `app.config.ts`, where you define the `slots` and `variants`.